The UK's share of the global CO2 budget runs out in 2 years

 Why the 2-year timescale is not common knowledge

-If we choose not to keep the UK's total emissions within its per capita share of the global CO2 budget for 1.5°C, there are other options.
+If we choose not to keep the UK's total emissions within its per capita share of the global carbon budget for 1.5°C, there are other options.
 These all result in additional harm to vulnerable people.
 Options are

 For higher temperatures, budgets increase in proportion, except that the risk of tipping points increases steadily.